vmttmv/tadershoy/README.md

 ### Running

 Run the program and provide a path to a shader file as an argument.
-If the file does not exist, the program tries to create it.
+The program opens a window, loads the fragment shader from the provided path, or creates it if it does not exist.
 The created file lists the relevant shader inputs and outputs.

 `./tadershoy path/to/shader`